The 20 Best Pure Red Cell Aplasia Doctors Near Me in Boston, MA

 English

-Vijay Sankaran is a Pediatrics provider in Boston, Massachusetts.
+Vijay Sankaran is a Pediatrics provider practicing medicine in Boston, Massachusetts.
 Dr. Sankaran is rated as a Distinguished provider by MediFind in the treatment of Pure Red Cell Aplasia.
-His top areas of expertise are Aase Syndrome, Pure Red Cell Aplasia, Anemia, Bone Marrow Transplant, and Splenectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Aase Syndrome, Pure Red Cell Aplasia, Anemia, Awake Craniotomy, and Splenectomy.
+Dr. Sankaran is board certified in Pediatrics and Pediatric Hematology-Oncology.

 Learn about our expert tiers